-17.2 Auditing
+18.2 Auditing

-As a means of confirming that the necessary systems to comply with legislation are in place and are being followed East Sussex County Council's Health and Safety Team will complete a health and safety audit at least every 4 years.
+As a means of confirming that the necessary systems to comply with legislation are in place and are being followed East Sussex County Council's Health and Safety Team will complete a health and safety audit at least every 3 years.
 The action points identified through the audit will form part of the school development plan.

-18. Visitors
+19. Visitors

-The Headteacher and Governors must accept the responsibility for health and safety of visitors to the school, including contractors.
+The Headteacher and Governors must accept the responsibility for health and safety of visitors to the school, including contractors (who will also be made aware of their own health and safety responsibilities).